Back to all posts

 What is resource scheduling in project management?

-First, it's an opportunity to make sure that work is assigned to the right resources.
-If you're trying to complete a task as quickly as possible, then you'll want to assign the most efficient resources.
-If you're looking for the lowest cost option, then you'll need to assign resources that aren't so expensive.
+First, it's an opportunity to make sure that work is assigned to the right people.
+If you're trying to complete a task as quickly as possible, then you'll want to assign the most efficient team members.
+If you're looking for the lowest cost option, then you'll need to assign staff whose rates are less expensive.

 In essence, resource scheduling is about allocating the right resources (assets) to the right project, at the right time.
 It's a basic concept, but one that's essential for a company to function effectively.
 Without it, a company wouldn't be able to manage projects, keep costs in check, or increase profitability.